parkerholladay/node-octopus-deploy/README.md

 # Contributing

-If there are other API functions you need, feel free to fork the project, submit a pull request, and I'll try to keep up-to-date.
+If there are other API functions you need, feel free to fork the project, add some tests along with the desired endpoint, and submit a pull request.
+I'll try to stay on top of things as much as possible.

+All commits will run the pre-commit hook which checks linting and runs all tests.

 # License